jordanmpalmer/Ramshorn5e/9. Misc/PHB/Ch. 7 - Using Ability Scores.md

 The rules for lifting and carrying are intentionally simple.
 Here is a variant if you are looking for more detailed rules for determining how a character is hindered by the weight of equipment.
 When you use this variant, ignore the Strength column of the [[Armor table]] in [[chapter 5]].

-If you carry weight in excess of 5 times your Strength score, you are **encumbered**, which means your [[speed]] drops by 10 feet.
+If you carry weight in excess of 5 times your Strength score, you are **encumbered**, which means your [[Speed]] drops by 10 feet.

-If you carry weight in excess of 10 times your Strength score, up to your maximum carrying capacity, you are instead **heavily encumbered**, which means your [[speed]] drops by 20 feet and you have disadvantage on ability checks, attack rolls, and saving throws that use Strength, Dexterity, or Constitution.
+If you carry weight in excess of 10 times your Strength score, up to your maximum carrying capacity, you are instead **heavily encumbered**, which means your [[Speed]] drops by 20 feet and you have disadvantage on ability checks, attack rolls, and saving throws that use Strength, Dexterity, or Constitution.

 ### Dexterity